HubSpot/hubspot-cli/acceptance-tests/README.md

 The main test execution is kicked off by running `yarn test-cli` from the root of `hubspot-cli`.
 This will run the test suites defined in the `tests` directory.

-Note that if you are testing against a QA portal, not a PROD one, you'll need to run `yarn test-qa`.
+Note that if you are testing against a QA account, not a PROD one, you'll need to run `yarn test-qa`.
 There is still an outstanding issue with this because we attempt to add the `--qa` flag to all `hs` commands, however it is not available for all commands.

 ### Setup